What is one of the most iconic structures in all of Florence?

 Below the church floor are layers and layers of history.
 The first step on this tour took us down into the crypt, where we find the remains of four prior churches, clearly outlining the progressive expansion of the basilica.
 We saw the original entrance, the walls of the ancient Roman city and several pieces of the extraordinary mosaic floors of the first basilica.

 Keeping to a tight but well organized schedule we whizzed thru the line entrance to the cupola.
-They gave us the impression that we were the only persons there, because they stopped all other traffic while we climbed the stairs (all 153 of them) with a little bit of calm.
+The staff gave us the impression that we were the only persons there, because they stopped all other traffic while we climbed the stairs (all 153 of them) with a little bit of calm.
 Open exclusively to participants of the tour, we were escorted into the “Circular Room,” about one third of the way up to Brunelleschi’s Dome, where we could admire the massive statues built as a temporary decoration to the facade in the 16th century on the occasion of Ferdinand de' Medici's wedding.
 Upon the renewal of the Great Museum, the idea was to include these original statues but... they couldn’t get them out of this room!
 So the museum includes copies, but the only way to see these upclose is to go on this tour.

 The Extraordinary & Exclusive Views